Mezcal: Regulation

 The regulations have been controversial, not only from small artisanal producers for whom the cost of certification is prohibitive, but also from traditional producers outside the chosen GI states and those producers who believe that the term "mezcal" should not be owned by the state.
 Uncertified producers are prohibited from using the term "mezcal" on their products.
 Some producers and importers have responded by labeling their products as "destilados de agave" or "agave spirits", a category now recognized by the United States' TTB and in increasing use.

-In Canada, products that are labelled, packaged, sold or advertised as Mezcal must be manufactured in Mexico as mezcal under the stipulated guidelines.
+In Canada, products that are labelled, packaged, sold or advertised as mezcal must be manufactured in Mexico as mezcal under the stipulated guidelines.
 However, Canadian laws also allow for local bottling and resale of imported mezcal, after its alcohol percentage has been adjusted with the addition of distilled or purified water.

-Currently uncertified agave spirits labeled as "destilados de agave" or "agave spirits" can also be bottled in the United States.
+Uncertified agave spirits labeled as "destilados de agave" or "agave spirits" can also be bottled in the United States.